-The best COBOL online courses make it simple and easy to learn the COBOL programming language through distance learning at home.
+The best COBOL online courses provide a simple way to learn the COBOL programming language through distance learning at home.

 Although old, it still remains essential for many systems used by governments and corporations, and the recent pandemic has highlighted the need and demand for more programmers who can code in COBOL.